 Mondays at Melton were sponsored by the Melton Center and the WC Green Team.
+For our August 2 program “A Glimpse of Japan,” see here.
 For more information on Mondays at Melton and the WC Green Team’s related community gardening program, type “Melton” in the Search box in the right sidebaror contact Margaret Hudgings, firstname.lastname@example.org.

 With the Tokyo Olympics just underway, last week Melton Center students got a juicy glimpse into Japanese culture.